coyove/nj/README.md

             assert k == ("" & v);
         });

-        // provide a function as the second function: var c = copy(a, func(i, n) { return n + 1; });
+        // provide a second argument to copy: var c = copy(a, func(i, n) { return n + 1; });
         assert c == { 2, 3 } and a == { 1, 2 };

+2. Advanced `copy`:

         // if you want to return multiple results, use this trick: func foo(c) {